dustinpfister/blog_posts/_posts/threejs-color.md

 layout: post
 categories: three.js
 id: 858
-updated: 2021-06-12 08:26:46
+updated: 2021-06-12 11:00:52
-version: 1.21
+version: 1.22
 ---

 When it comes ton[threejs](https://threejs.org/) it looks like I never got around to writing a quick post about some examples of the [THREE.Color](https://threejs.org/docs/#api/en/math/Color) constructor.
 This constructor can be used to create a THREE.Color class object instance that represents a specific color that can then be used to set the background color of a scene, the fog color, or the color of various properties of a material.

-When it comes to color in three.js there are a number of places here and there where I might want to use this constructor to create a color.
-Such as setting the background color, a fog color, and the plain color and emissive colors of a material.
+What is nice about the THREE.Color class is that the class is packed with a number of features that allow for me to create a color in a number of different ways, including just passing three numbers for red, green and blue between 0 and 1 as arguments when calling the constructor function.
+Regardless of how I create the color what is returned is an instance of THREE.Color, rather than a string value for a color, and as such there is a red, green, and blue property of the object.

 So in this post I will be going over a number of typical use case examples of the THREE.Color constructor, and will also likely touch base on a number of other topics while in the process of doing so.

 <!-- more -->